-OLED and plasma displays output their own light which allows them to produce true black colors whereas LCD displays rely on their backlight that makes the black colors look grayish in comparison.
-There are no new plasma TVs being made nowadays while the old CCFL LCD TVs have now been replaced with LED-backlit LCD displays.
+OLED and plasma displays output their own light, which allows them to produce true black colors, whereas LCDs rely on their backlight that makes the black colors look grayish in comparison.

-Modern display terminology can certainly be confusing due to the various different types of technologies used as well as their quick advancement over the years; In this article, we’ll clarify these differences.
+Modern display terminology can undoubtedly be confusing due to the various types of technologies used, as well as their quick advancement over the years.
+In this article, we’ll clarify these differences.

 As previously mentioned, plasma TVs are no longer being produced.
-Plasmas were quite popular as they had an incredible picture quality with true blacks as well as a rapid response time speed.
-However, they also suffered from having a too reflective screen which made the colors washed out in very bright rooms.
+Plasmas were quite popular due to their incredible picture quality with true blacks, as well as a rapid response time speed.
+However, they also suffered from having a too reflective screen, which washed out the colors in very bright rooms.

 Although LCD TVs couldn’t produce deep black colors like plasma TVs, they slowly replaced them as they were a lot cheaper to make and had a much thinner design.

 OLED (Organic Light Emitting Diode)

-Similarly to plasmas, OLED TVs are capable of producing true blacks for a life-like picture quality.
-In addition, they have the impeccable viewing angles meaning that the picture doesn’t change in color and contrast when the TV is watched from skewed angles.
+Similarly to plasmas, OLED TVs are capable of producing true blacks for life-like picture quality.
+Besides, they have impeccable viewing angles, meaning that the picture doesn’t change in color and contrast when the TV is watched from skewed angles.

 Although early OLED displays had issues with high input lag, awful image burn-in, and high price tags, newer models have managed to solve these problems.

 Modern OLED TVs have certain software such as screen savers and pixel refreshers to deal with image retention and burn-in while a dedicated Game Mode provides responsive gameplay with minimal input lag.

-More importantly, the prices have drastically dropped; although they are still fairly expensive, they are worth the price.
+More importantly, the prices have drastically dropped; and although they are still relatively expensive, they are worth the price.

-As far as OLED monitors are concerned, at the time of this writing, there are only few available and they are intended mainly for professional use; they are also very high-priced.
+As far as OLED monitors are concerned, at the time of this writing, there are only a few available, and they are intended mainly for professional use; they are also very high-priced.

 LCD (Liquid Crystal Display)